 5. No time apart

 When you choose to homeschool, you are doubling up as a teacher.
-So you are going to spend all your waking time with the child on a school day.
-Public schools allow you to be just a “mom”.
-Sometimes, this may get a bit too much and leave you wanting some space.
+So you are going to spend most of your waking time with the child on a school day.
+Public schools allow you space for you to cultivate your own interests and care

 Don’t get us wrong.
 Spending time with the kids is an excellent thing to do, and every parent agrees on that.
 But sometimes, you need time for yourself, away from the kids which a public school can give.